The Denes is made up of six green spaces forming a long thin park in Darlington.

 Footie Dene - a lovely flat green space, ideal for games of football

 Play Dene - A toddler and junior play area with a zip wire and play bridge

 Tennis Dene - free tennis and basketball courts for everyone to use

-The friends of the Denes were established in 2006 and their aim is to promote the use of the Denes by local residents.
-If you'd like to volunteer or get in touch, please email firstname.lastname@example.org.
+The Friends of the Denes was set up in 2006.
+Their aim is to show the best side of the Denes so it is used by more local residents.
+To volunteer email [email protected]

-Friends of the Denes history project on Facebook [external link]
+Friends of the Denes on Facebook [external link].

 History of the Denes

-The estates were broken up at the start of the 20th Century, and terraces of houses marched upon their land.
+The estates were broken up at the start of the 20th Century and terraces of houses now cover most of the land.

-But the valley was too deep to build upon and so it was saved, first as allotments during the First World war, and then as a public park, which opened on September 4, 1925.
+But the valley was too deep to build on and so it was saved, first as allotments during the First World War.
+It then became a public park, which opened on September 4 1925.

 For more information about The Denes, contact the ranger on 01325 406719.